Acalypha hispida

 Acalypha hispida, the chenille plant, is a flowering shrub which belongs to the family Euphorbiaceae, the subfamily Acalyphinae, and the genus Acalypha.
-Acalypha is the fourth largest genus of the family Euphorbiaceae, and contains many plants native to Hawaii and Oceania.
+Acalypha is the fourth largest genus of the family Euphorbiaceae, and contains many plants native to Oceania.

 Names

 Acalypha hispida is also known as Philippine medusa and red hot cat tail in English.
 It is cultivated as a house plant because of its attractiveness and brilliantly colored, furry flowers.

 The Latin specific epithet hispida means “bristly”, referring to the pendent flowers which vaguely resemble brushes.

 Origins

 The plant originated in tropical Asia, specifically Malesia and Papuasia, but has become naturalized to multiple countries in North America, including the United States, Mexico, Nicaragua and Belize.
 In cultivation it is widespread, particularly as a houseplant, and has gained the Royal Horticultural Society's Award of Garden Merit.

 Description

 It can grow to be 5–12 ft tall, and have a spread of 3–6 ft, with potted plants being the smallest in growth.
 The plant has become somewhat domesticated, due to the nature and color of its flowers.
 It can be grown from seeds as well as from cuttings.
 It can be kept either as an outdoor plant or as a houseplant.